-The makers of Dulcolax® are proud to partner with the Colon Cancer Alliance (CCA) to raise awareness about screenings that can help prevent colon cancer.
+The makers of Dulcolax® are proud to partner with the Colon Cancer Alliance (CCA) to raise awareness about screenings that can help prevent death from colon cancer.
 The CCA is the leading national patient advocacy organization dedicated to increasing screening rates and survivorship.

 Early detection is vital.
 The American Cancer Society recommends that in order to help prevent colorectal cancer, men and women over the age of 50 should receive a colonoscopy every 10 years.
 If you are 50 or older, or have a family history of polyps or colon cancer, talk to your doctor about getting screened.